Hrushi11/Blog-Posts/cknve1xba0grgbts1djwrexj8.md

 From this figure we can clearly understand the importance of deep learning as a subset of AI.

 Deep Learning is learning the deep, in-depth patterns and important features of a dataset.
-Dataset here means the collection of different kinds of data that we want to study and predict a result from it.
+Dataset here means the collection of different kinds of data that we want to study and, predict a result from.
 The history of Deep Learning can be traced back to 1943 when Walter Pitts and Warren McCulloch created a computer model based on the neural networks of the human brain.

 This blog deals with the basic understanding of how a Neural network works.